Polyfrost/OneConfig-Documentation/gui/render-manager/README.md

 }
 ```

-Make sure to check out the Dokka Javadocs for more information on available methods in RenderManager and RenderManagerDSL.
+Make sure to check out the Dokka Javadocs for more information on available methods in NanoVGHelper and RenderManagerDSL.

 // todo add hyperlink for javadocs - MoonTidez